fiboa/specification/core/validation.md

 For objects:

 - `properties` (sub-schemas must be compliant to fiboa Schema)

-Note: In fiboa additional properties are disallowed (JSON Schema: `additionalProperties: false`).
+  Note: In objects additional properties are disallowed by default (JSON Schema: `additionalProperties: false`).

 fiboa Schema can be translated into JSON Schema.